 |16.||Panasonic ZS70||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 Travel and landscape photographers will find it useful that the TG-6 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the SX420 and the TG-6 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the TG-6 followed on from the Olympus TG-5.
+The TG-6 is a recent model that features in the current product line-up of Olympus.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.